Free Case Converter Tool - Uppercase, Lowercase, Title Case & More

 Example: "THIS TEXT IS SHOUTING AT YOU."

 This capitalizes every single letter.
-It is useful for:
+It is useful for acronyms (SEO, HTML), strong emphasis, or legal "Terms and Conditions" headers.

 Example: "The Quick Brown Fox Jumps over the Lazy Dog"

 This is the proper format for headlines, book titles, and movie names.
-It capitalizes major words but leaves minor words (conjunctions, articles, and prepositions like "and," "the," "in," "of") in lowercase, unless they are the first word of the sentence.
-This is essential for SEO Titles and blog headers.
+It capitalizes major words but leaves minor words (like "and", "the", "in") lowercase.

 Developer Specific Cases